dwhiffing/fury/content/aar/nf/nf41_aj/body.md

 The Alfa didn't get a shot off, but that doesn't mean it hadn't done damage.
 The Alfa had friends, and it had told them where we were.
 A few minutes later my E-2s start screaming about a cloud of high velocity sea-skimming missiles clearing the horizon from the north-east.
-Oscar!
+Oscar\!
 Fighters from the Enterprise and Roosevelt start dashing to intercept, when the E-2s call again.
-More missiles, these ones to the north-west!
+More missiles, these ones to the north-west\!
 As my planes continue to scramble and intercept the first pack of missiles, it becomes evident that there are only two missiles coming in from the north-west, which is peculiar.
 Maybe some sort of hasty upgrade